oisinq/oisin.io/_drafts/2021-01-01-best-albums.md

 Just like ARIZONA BABY, I think GINGER is a bit underrated.
 I really enjoyed the singles, and No Halo is one of their best songs ever.
 I haven't gone back to this album much, but I still think it's an enjoyable one and better than what some hardcore fans like to say it is.

+Highlights:

+* Angel on My Shoulder (feat.
+INNERSPACE)
+* Let Your Dreams Collect Dust Until You're Desperate (feat.
+Molly Sterling, Adam Garrett and Jehnova)
+* All the Leaves Are Falling (feat.
+Molly Sterling)

 ## Good albums I didn't listen to enough

 none!

 ---

-That was longer than I expected lol

 There were a lot of big albums missing from this list.
 The main reason is that I probably haven't listened to them, or listened to them enough times for them to click with me.
-So if anyone has any reccomendations that I missed out on, let me know on [Twitter](https://twitter.com/oisinq_) and I'd be happy to check them out.
+So if anyone has any recommendations that I missed out on, let me know on [Twitter](https://twitter.com/oisinq_) and I'd be happy to check them out.